syardumi/docker-laravel/README.md

 **2.** Run the Docker image as a new Docker container:

 	docker run -d \
-	-p 80:80 -p 443:443 -p 5432:5432 \
+	-p 80:80 -p 443:443 \
 	-v /home/app:/share \
 	--restart=always \
 	--name=appname \
 	syardumi/docker-laravel

-Replace '/home/app' with the path to the Laravel application's root directory in the host.
-This directory is a shared volume and so can be used to access the application files in either the host or the container.
+Replace '/home/app' with the local path to the Laravel application's root directory in the host.
+This directory is a shared volume and so can be used to access the application files in either the host or the container. '/share' represents the path in the container.

 Connecting to a container with SSH
 ----------------------------------